 This is not the time, while new people are still experiencing the agony of the “circumcision,” to attack, wound and kill our brothers and sisters over the infusion of paganism into this season.
 Actually there is never a time for that, but in our zeal we sometimes are way too harsh on those just coming into this understanding.
 Yeshua was harsh on those who should have known better (remember the cleansings of the Temple) and yet showed immense compassion to those who were sincerely turning from their sin and beginning to follow him.

 No, I will not compromise during this season.
-No jolly fat man in a red suit, no trees, no Christmas parties, no nativity plays and I’m not going to church on Christmas Eve.
+No jolly fat man in a red suit, no Christmas tree, no yule logs and I’m not going to church on Christmas Eve.
 Neither will I condemn those who may struggle or stumble as they face this for the first time.
 This calls for a spirit of gentleness (Galatians 6:1) as we encourage, edify and even correct each other.
 Above all, keep fervent in your love for one another, because love covers a multitude of sins (1 Peter 4:8).
 Wisdom through the Ruach Hakodesh (Holy Spirit) must be working in our lives when we approach this.
 Here is the instruction given by Jude, the half-brother of Yeshua: